JAB-dev/Sorts-Visualized/index.md

 [Click here to download the Visual Sorter exe](https://github.com/JAB-dev/Sorts-Visualized/raw/Executable/Win32/Debug/JABsVisualSorts.exe)

 # Is this updated?
-meh, If someone requests an update or I feel inclined to update the program I will
+meh, If someone requests an update or I feel inclined to update the program I will, I will eventually make a sorting application in java to

-# Why are there so many download buttons on pc?
-githubs defaults be like that.
-I don't, at the moment, want to do the css and html myself